DinhKhai0201/Dapp---Blockchain-application-to-online-contract-system/README.md

 The Bootstrap Navbar should now show up in our React app on _locallhost:3000_:

+## react-router-dom

 We can now use the [basic example](https://reacttraining.com/react-router/web/example/basic) from the reacttraining.com website to add some routing to our app.
 First install the web based router - which is now called react-router-dom:

 ```
 npm install --save react-router-dom
 ```

-To add links to our navigation, we will need the [\<NaveLink/\> component](https://reacttraining.com/react-router/web/api/NavLink), which is special version of the \<Link/\> that will add styling attributes to the rendered element when it matches the current URL (activeState).
+To add links to our navigation, we will need the [\<NavLink/\> component](https://reacttraining.com/react-router/web/api/NavLink), which is special version of the \<Link/\> that will add styling attributes to the rendered element when it matches the current URL (activeState).
 Replace all:

 ```html
 <a href="#"></a>